Azure/co-op-translator/README.md

 ![Architecture](/imgs/architecture_241019.png)

-The process begins with Markdown and image files from your project folder, which are processed by **Azure AI Services**:
+The process begins with Markdown and image files from your project folder, which are processed by various AI services:

+- **Language Models**:
-- **Azure OpenAI**: Translates text from Markdown files.
+  - **Azure OpenAI** and other supported LLMs translate text from Markdown files.
+See the [supported models and services](#-supported-models-and-services) for more information.
+- **Computer Vision Services** (optional):
-- **Azure Computer Vision**: Extracts text from images, which are then translated by Azure OpenAI.
+  - **Azure Computer Vision** extracts text from images, which are then translated by the selected language model.
+If a computer vision service is not available, the process defaults to [Markdown-only mode](./getting_started/markdown-only-mode.md).

 The final translated Markdown and image files are saved in the designated translation folder, ready to be used in multiple languages.